ChloeWarner03/startup/README.md

 - **HTML** - Uses correct HTML structure for application.
 Three HTML pages.
 One for login, one for the game and one for the highscores
 - **CSS** - animating the game and style of the login and the highscores
 - **REACT** - Provides login, interactive part of the game and the highscores
-- **Web Service** - using this to save do saveScores so then they can have the hgihscores vs the other players
+- **Web Service** - Use saveScores to save the highscores of the players
 - **Authentication** - Allows player to create an account and login.
 - **Database data**: A rendering of application data that is stored in the database.
 For Wack-a-Mole, this is the high scores of all players.
 - **WebSocket data** -  A rendering of data that is received from your server.
 For Wack-a-Mole, the newest high score will be sent to players